MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes two strings as arguments, determines the longest of the two strings, and then returns the result of concatenating the shorter string, the longer string, and the shorter string once again.
-You may assume that the strings are of different lengths.

-  Input: two strings
-          - they will be different lengths
+Write a method that takes a year as input and returns the century.
+The return value should be a string that begins with the century number, and ends with st, nd, rd, or th as appropriate for that number.

+New centuries begin in years that end with 01.
+So, the years 1901-2000 comprise the 20th century.

+  Input: integer: represents year

-  Output: string: concatenated shorter, longer, shorter
+  Output: string: represents century

   ## Rules
   ### explicit
+  - new centuries begin in years that end with 01
+    - 20th century = 1901 - 2000
   ### implicit